How To Get Rid Of Mosquitoes All Year Long

 This is one of the most important things you can do to get rid of mosquitoes.
 It’s common knowledge that mosquitoes need stagnant water to breed.
 This is where they lay their eggs.
 You may also be surprised to find that mosquitoes are not capable of flying very far.
 This means they will stay fairly close to the stagnant water which represents their home.

 By getting rid of all stagnant water near your house you’ll be eliminating most, if not all, of the mosquitoes in your area.
+Don’t forget how important it is to take care of your lawn all season long too.

 This means picking up anything where water can puddle and then sit; checking your drainage to ensure water moves away after rain and creating water features a reasonable distance from your home.
 It is worth noting that swimming pools are fine.
 The mosquitoes can’t survive in the chlorine and your filters will remove them.